-Back in April, when I found out Internet and viral sensation Lilly Singh aka Superwoman was coming to the UK on her book tour, I knew I had to make Shalini’s dream come true.
+When I found out Internet and viral sensation Lilly Singh was coming to the UK on her book tour, I knew I had to make Shalini’s dream come true.

 I have followed Superwoman’s videos for years – maybe because it’s my job to know these things.
 I met her years ago myself when she was relatively new on the scene and even though she was already quite popular – she wasn’t the phenomenon that she is now.

 I’m not a parent who’s overly keen on my children having too much unsupervised access online but with Lilly’s videos, I haven’t minded as much.
 Her humour is clean and she doesn’t exploit the young mind for fame or views.

 Now, it’s not easy to see, meet or have a photo taken with Lilly.
 There I was clicking away at my computer as soon as the tour dates were released.
 I secured two tickets to see her when she visited Birmingham.
 I was surprised at how affordable they were and what was included in the price; a signed copy of the book, to watch her ‘do her thing’ on stage for an hour and a professional photograph with each ticket holder.